Important: Your Unity game must use the Mono scripting engine and implement the new Input System to function correctly on our platform.

 Game Input Setup

-In order for the game to receive inputs during streaming, our platform plugin only uses the new Input System Package instead of the old Input Manager.
-Without this setting, you will not be able to interact with the streamed game.
+In order for the game to receive inputs from the browser during streaming, your game must implement the new Input System Package.
+Otherwise, you will not be able to interact with the streamed game.

 Please make sure you have saved your project, or even made a backup before switching your project to the new Input System.
 Once you switch it to the new Input System Package, the Unity Editor will restart your project in order to enable the new package.